Tyrael Abilities and Strategy

 - the enemy team features multiple strong crowd control abilities, such as Mighty Gust or Sundering or;

-- one or several of your teammates, mostly melee Assassins and Bruisers like Illidan or Sonya require special protection in order to unleash their full potential.
+- one or several of your teammates, mostly Melee Assassin and Bruisers like Illidan or Sonya require special protection in order to unleash their full potential.

-Similar to Leoric's's Undying trait, Archangel's Wrath allows you to command Tyrael for a short moment after he died.
+Similar to Leoric's Undying trait, Archangel's Wrath allows you to command Tyrael for a short moment after he died.
 During that period of time, you will not be able to use any of Tyrael's abilities, but you can still move him towards a target location.
-Ideally, Tyrael's explosion hits as many enemy Heroes as possible to lower the time spent dead by a significant amount.
+The 4 seconds of invulnerability and 3 seconds after the explosion will greatly reduce the enemy team's Damage over the duration.
+To get the most out of the damage reduction, Tyrael should try to be over a priority Assassin that cannot dash outside of Archangel's Wrath's area, such as Raynor, Gul'dan, or Cassia.
+However, if you can, it is better to use it to execute a dying target.

 - 22 Apr.
 2020: Abilities section updated.